laminas/laminas-mail/docs/book/transport/smtp-authentication.md

 # SMTP Authentication

-zend-mail supports the use of SMTP authentication, which can be enabled via configuration.
+laminas-mail supports the use of SMTP authentication, which can be enabled via configuration.
 The available built-in authentication methods are PLAIN, LOGIN, and CRAM-MD5, all of which expect 'username' and 'password' values in the configuration array.